 - 2 102.1-1.
 Purpose.
-It is the purpose of this law to govern the procedures for the conduct of orderly - 3 elections of the Nation, including pre-election activities such as caucuses and nominations. - Because of the desire for orderly and easily understood elections, there has not been an allowance made for write-in candidates on ballots. - 6 102.1-2.
-Policy.
-It is the policy of the Nation to have clearly defined duties and responsibilities - of the Election Board members and other persons employed by the Oneida Nation in the conduct of elections.
-This law is intended to govern all procedures used in the election process.
+It is the policypurpose of the Nation that this law shallto govern the procedures - 3 for the conduct of orderly elections of the Nation, including pre-election activities such as caucuses - and nominations.
+Because of the desire for orderly and easily understood elections, there has not - 5 been an allowance made for write-in candidates on ballots. - 6 102.1-2.
+This law defines the Policy.
+It is the policy of the Nation to have clearly defined duties - and responsibilities of the Election Board members and other persons employed by the Oneida - 8 Nation in the conduct of elections. #This law is intended to govern all procedures used in the - 9 election process.